ghost1372/DevWinUI/CONTRIBUTING.md

 To fix certain Visual Studio issues when switching between `Debug` and `Release`:

-- After Swithcing, Close Visual Studio and Use the `Clean-obj-bin.bat` script to clean all `bin/` and `obj/` folders.
+- After Switching, Close Visual Studio and Use the `Clean-obj-bin.bat` script to clean all `bin/` and `obj/` folders.

 ---